Code-Institute-Submissions/Mk1-Project/README.md

 ### **2.2.8 Page Footer**
 The footer is is displayed on all pages, with identical formatting.
-It consists of a two differing colour banners background one with bg-grey consiting of social media links, and one with bg-orange, consisiting of phone and fax numbers.
-The links that are contained in th bg-grey banner are:
+It consists of a two differing colour banner background one with big-grey, consisting of social media links, and one with big-orange, consisting of phone and fax numbers.
+  The links that are contained in the bag-grey banner are:

 1. **facebook icon**: Links to https://www.facebook.com/
 2. **Twitter icon**: Links to https://twitter.com/